Essence (magazine): Black Women In Hollywood Awards

-This long-running award event, held each February on the Thursday before the Oscars, began in 2008 and continues to this day. and his ceremony annually honors black women who have achieved success in Hollywood.
+This long-running award event, held each February on the Thursday before the Oscars, began in 2008 and continues to this day.
+His ceremony annually honors black women who have achieved success in Hollywood.

 In the event's first decade, awards were presented in several categories.
 Beginning in 2017, the event had a single theme and individuals were honored, with no specific award titles.